What Do I Do Next?

 As a new EIU student, there are a variety of things that you must do in order to get started.
 We’ve included this checklist to help you!

-o Read through the New Student Information on the B.A. in General Studies website
+Read through the New Student Information on the B.A. in General Studies website

 - There is a lot of information included at this site for new students.
 As you read through the material, write down any questions that come to mind.

-o Make an appointment to meet with your BGS Advisor
+Make an appointment with your advisor

-o Join the BGS Listserv
+Join the BGS Listserv

 - We use the listserv as a way to communicate with BGS students.
 As a member of the listserv, you will receive notification of off-campus schedule release dates, important deadlines and other important program announcements.

-o Familiarize yourself with the PAWS system
+Familiarize yourself with the PAWS system

 - PAWS (Panther Access Web Services) is the University’s information resource for all students.
 Via PAWS, students register for classes, view grades and transcript evaluations, as well as obtain information about financial aid.

-o Set up your EIU student e-mail account
+Set up your EIU student e-mail account

-o Browse the off-campus schedule via PAWS
+Browse the off-campus schedule via PAWS

 - This will show you the classes that are offered at various locations.
 Remember, you have a variety of ways to take classes!
 We offer weekend, evening, and internet courses.